Gor Mahia F.C.: Club identity

-Top Scorers
+Top scorers

 Data compiled by K'Ogalo Pundit indicates that the club's top all-time goal scorer is Sammy Onyango 'Jogoo' who scored 92 goals in all competitive matches for the club.
 He is also the club's leading all-time scorer in the league competition with 79 goals.
-Sammy Onyango joined Gor Mahia from Hakati Sportiff in 1981 and played for the club till 1989 before seeing out his career at Kisumu Posta.
-He is followed by Allan Thigo with 88 goals (66 league goals) and Hesbon Omollo with 84 goals (75 league goals).
+Sammy Onyango joined Gor Mahia from Hakati Sportiff in 1981 and played for the club till 1989.
+He is followed by Allan Thigo with 88 goals and Hesbon Omollo with 84 goals.